 Strong cybersecurity is vital, and the cybersecurity industry is evolving at a rapid pace.
 Still, even as more and more companies embrace cybersecurity professionals, a key aspect of this field remains overlooked: mental health.

 You might ask yourself what cybersecurity has to do with mental health.
 While acts like cyberbullying can obviously lead to negative mental health outcomes, the connection goes beyond that.
 In fact, the two are related in more ways than you might think.
 Mental health can have a critical impact on industry professionals and even affect cybersecurity practices.

 Today, depression, burnout, and even suicide are becoming more common among cybersecurity professionals.
 However, that is not to say that workplace stress is unique to this industry.
 In contrast many other employees in various fields of work face intense pressure on a daily basis.
-In fact, by 2020, the CDC predicts that depression is likely to be the second most common cause of disability in the world, following heart disease.
+In fact, depression is a leading cause of disability in the world, following heart disease.
 But cybersecurity professionals seem to be especially susceptible to stress.

 Stress in the Cyber Work Space

 Why?
 First off, IT systems are constantly being attacked, so there’s no real “done for the day” when it comes to cybersecurity work.
 To quote Andrea Limbago, an executive at cybersecurity firm Endgame from an article on Technology Review, “There’s never a downtime.
 It’s non-stop and every day is a battle.”

 Also, cyber-criminals innovate new methods of penetrating systems at an amazingly fast rate.
 “The challenges to keep up are insane,” says Jack Daniel, the co-founder of BSides, a cybersecurity conference that has highlighted mental health issues in the industry.